Winston-Lin/dziganto.github.io/_posts/2018-1-19-Model-Tuning-with-Validation-and-Cross-Validation.md

 ```

 ## Setup
-We know we'll need to calculate training and test error , so let's go ahead and create functions to do just that.
-Let's include a meta-function that will generate a nice report for us.
-Root Mean Squared Error (RMSE) will be our metric of choice.
+We know we'll need to calculate training and test error, so let's go ahead and create functions to do just that.
+Let's include a meta-function that will generate a nice report for us while we're at it.
+Also, Root Mean Squared Error (RMSE) will be our metric of choice.

 ```
 def calc_train_error(X_train, y_train, model):